 When you read this definition of average now, it is obviously correct simply because it directly corresponds to what everyone learns about averaging in school.
 Still, programs run not just for us but for others.
 In particular, others should be able to read the signature and use the function and expect an informative answer.
 But, our definition of average does not work for empty lists of temperatures.

-; A NEList-of-temperatures is one of: ; – (cons CTemperature empty) ; – (cons CTemperature NEList-of-temperatures) ; interpretation non-empty lists of measured temperatures
+; An NEList-of-temperatures is one of: ; – (cons CTemperature '()) ; – (cons CTemperature NEList-of-temperatures) ; interpretation non-empty lists of Celsius temperatures

-Exercise 131.
-Would sum and how-many work for NEList-of-temperatures even if they were designed for inputs from List-of-temperatures?
+Exercise 144.
+Will sum and how-many work for NEList-of-temperatures even though they are designed for inputs from List-of-temperatures?
 If you think they don’t work, provide counter-examples.
 If you think they would, explain why.

-Exercise 132.
+Exercise 146.
 Design how-many for NEList-of-temperatures.
-Ensure that average passes all of its test cases, too.
+Doing so completes average, so ensure that average passes all of its tests, too.

-Exercise 133.
-Develop a data definition for representing non-empty lists of Boolean values.
-Then re-design the functions all-true and one-true from exercise 127.
+Exercise 147.
+Develop a data definition for NEList-of-Booleans, a representation of non-empty lists of Boolean values.
+Then redesign the functions all-true and one-true from exercise 140.